 - Biostatistics education.
 Dr. Enders' personal research focuses on statistics education for nonstatisticians.
 Her most recent efforts include establishing competencies for biostatistics and developing and evaluating instruments to assess understanding of biostatistics.
-Her work in this area is focused on learners in clinical and translational science, including physicians engaged in research.
+Her work in this area is focused on learners in clinical and translational science, including predoctoral students and physicians engaged in research.

 Significance to patient care

-- Presidential Poster Award, American College of Gastroenterology, 2010, 2013, 2015
+- Presidential Poster Award, American College of Gastroenterology, 2010, 2013, and 2015.

-- Educator of the Year Award, Center for Clinical and Translational Science, Mayo Clinic, 2013
+- Educator of the Year Award, CCaTS, Mayo Clinic, 2013.

-- Biomedical Statistics and Informatics Meritorious Award, Department of Health Sciences Research, Mayo Clinic, 2012-2013
+- Biomedical Statistics and Informatics Meritorious Award, Department of Health Sciences Research, Mayo Clinic, 2012-2013.